cassius2828/fastandeasysolar/README.md

 **Website**: [fastandeasysolar.com](https://www.fastandeasysolar.com)

-Fast & Easy Solar is a responsive and modern web application designed to streamline the process of exploring and adopting solar energy solutions.
+Apex Solar Solutions is a responsive and modern web application designed to streamline the process of exploring and adopting solar energy solutions.
 Built to provide a smooth and intuitive user experience, the site integrates advanced tools and APIs to handle key functionalities like appointment booking, location-based services, and marketing performance tracking.

 ## About the Project